Cry For WHAT?! Milan Harris Cheerfully Flaunts Her Cakes, Sends Shots At Meek Mill Post Break Up

 Bye Rihmeek!

 Meek Mill and Milan Harris’ abrupt split is not getting to the new mother at all.
-Nearly three months after the couple welcomed their son together, Meek announced that he and Milan were no longer a couple, then rumors of the MMG rapper having a NEW baby on the way with another woman popped up earlier this week — but none of this seems to bother Milano at all.
+Nearly three months after the couple welcomed their son together, Meek announced that he and Milan were no longer together, then rumors of the MMG rapper having a NEW baby on the way with another woman popped up earlier this week — but none of this seems to bother Milano at all.

 The Philly fashion designer is focused on her getting her mind and body right it seems.
 Milan popped up on IG last night with a message for people worried if she’s “crying” over her break up.